bibliocoll/ezmenu/README.md

 #### Restarting EZProxy on changes

-To make this work without running grabrena.py as root (which we disencourage), EZProxy needs to run on non-priviledged ports so it can be (re)started by a non-root user.
+To make this work without running grabrena.py as root (which we discourage), EZProxy needs to run on non-priviledged ports, so it can be (re)started by a non-root user.
 Change your `config.txt` to something akin to this:
 ```
 RunAs someuser:someuser